vlykhvar/MyHomeQuote/README.md

 Started MyHomeQuoteApplication
 ```

-This means your application is up and running.
+This means application is up and running.
 ---

 ## 📚 API Documentation (Swagger UI)